-Cluster visualizations are an intuitive way to group search results by topic.
-Their structured representation arranges documents by their semantic similarity using different clustering methods in combination with a force-directed layout algorithm .
-Each document is assigned to a specific cluster, which acts as a local gravity point.
+The cluster map is an intuitive way to group search results by topic.
+Its structured representation arranges documents by their semantic similarity using different clustering methods in combination with a force-directed layout algorithm .
+The system assigns each document to a specific cluster, which acts as a local gravity point.
 Its largest node rests at the center and attracts other nodes that belong to this cluster.

 Layout.
 The Cluster Map highlights groups of similar documents by a convex hull shape that visually holds its nodes together.
-The size of this orange shape is dynamic and depends on the number of contained nodes.
-Each of the nodes represents one of the documents returned by the search function.
-It is shown as a circle shape of variable size and color:
+The size of this shape is dynamic and depends on the number of contained nodes.
+Each of the nodes of variable size and color represents one of the documents returned by the search function:

 - Node size is proportional to the reach of the document’s media source (a CNN.com article, for example, is rendered larger than a report published on a local community site).

 - Node color reflects normalized document sentiment, ranging from red (negative) to grey (neutral) and green (positive).
-Sentiment is shown with variable saturation, depending on the degree of polarity – vivid colors indicate emotional articles, lower saturation a more factual coverage.
+The saturation depends on the degree of polarity – vivid colors indicate emotional articles, lower saturation a more factual coverage.

-Three keywords per cluster are used as a label to describe its contents.
-The hull shapes of nodes and clusters are rendered with reduced opacity to decrease the visual load and increase the readability of cluster labels.
-These labels are extracted from the ordered list of all document keywords within the cluster, considering the reach of the documents’ sources.
+Three keyword labels per cluster describe its contents.
+The system renders the hull shapes of nodes and clusters with reduced opacity to decrease the visual load and increase the labels’ readability.
+The computation of labels is based on the document keywords within the cluster, and considers the reach of the documents’ sources.

 - Hovering over a cluster hides its keywords and highlights its shape and nodes through higher opacity.
 Node colors within a highlighted cluster become more vivid.